-Two killed in Russia as debris from downed Ukrainian drone destroys homes
+Three killed in Russia as debris from downed Ukrainian drone destroys homes

 Two others seriously injured after debris from destroyed drone crashed into homes in Russia’s Belgorod region.

-At least two people were killed and two injured when debris from a destroyed Ukrainian drone fell on homes in Russia’s Belgorod region, according to a local official.
+Three people were killed, including a young child, and two injured when debris from a destroyed Ukrainian drone fell on homes in Russia’s Belgorod region, a local official says.

-Belgorod regional governor Vyacheslav Gladkov said early on Thursday that Russian air defences shot down an “aircraft-type” unmanned aerial vehicle as it approached Belgorod city.
+Belgorod regional Governor Vyacheslav Gladkov said early on Thursday that Russian air defences shot down an “aircraft-type” unmanned aerial vehicle as it approached Belgorod city, and the falling debris had destroyed several homes.

 Keep readinglist of 4 items